-Normally, student teaching occurs during a student's eighth semester or, for a post-baccalaureate student, after completion of a prescribed course of study.
+Normally, student teaching occurs during a student's eighth semester or for a post-baccalaureate student, after completion of a prescribed course of study.
 For most students, the specific semester is determined by the number of credits completed and Formal Admission to the Teacher Education Program.
 The primary purpose of the student teaching experience is to provide an opportunity for the acquisition and demonstration of instructional competence by the teacher candidate.
-Cooperating teacher assignments for student teaching are made by the Director of the Office of Field Placement and Student Teaching for the Early Grades Preparation Program, Middle Grades Preparation Program, dual Early Grades Preparation and Special Education, dual Middle Grades Preparation and Special Education, Special Education (with content area) and Secondary Education (content area).
-Health and Physical Education and Music Education placements are assigned by the respective department faculty in cooperating teachers, not to a school or school district.
-All student teaching are assignments are full-day, full-time experiences for which students receive 12 semester hours of credit.
+Cooperating teacher assignments for student teaching are made by the Director of the Office of Clinical Experiences and Candidate Services for the Early Grades Preparation Program, Middle Grades Preparation Program, dual Early Grades Preparation and Special Education, dual Middle Grades Preparation and Special Education (with content area), Secondary Education (content area), Health and Physical Education and Music Education.
+Teacher candidates are assigned to specific cooperating teachers, not to a school or school district.
+All student teaching assignments are full-day, full-time experiences for which students receive 12 semester hours of credit.